 Exercise is important for people of all ages.
-But it’s especially important for elderly people.
-Regular fitness sessions have been shown to improve strength and flexibility.
-This reduces the risk of a fall.
+But it’s especially important for older adults.
+Regular fitness sessions have been shown to build strength and improve flexibility, reducing the risk of a fall.
 Plus, it has been linked with improvements to your mental health, helping you maintain a positive mood.

 However, there are many circumstances where your mobility might be limited.
 The good news is that this obstacle doesn’t have to stop your fitness journey.
 There are plenty of exercises you can do on a chair.
-Let’s look at some chair exercises for seniors.
+Let’s look at some chair workout ideas for seniors.

 Before you start any intense exercises, you should do a warm-up.
 This will allow you to get the blood pumping through your body and reduce the risk that you will feel sore later.
 There are a few popular seated exercises you can do.